-An along-track comparison of the data with computation of the statistics (bias, standard deviation of differences and correlation) over a selected part of the track are evaluated (Figure 2.1.2).
+An along-track comparison of the data with computation of the statistics (bias, standard deviation of differences and correlation) over a selected part of the track are evaluated (Figure 2.3.2).
 The new SAR products will be cross-validated against other new and standard products and against ocean model data in scatterplots in open sea and coastal areas.
-See Figure 2.1.3 for an example of scatterplot comparing Sentinel-3A 1 Hz sea level anomalies in open sea from SAMOSA+ and SAMOSA2 (Dinardo et al., 2020).
+See Figure 2.3.3 for an example of scatterplot comparing Sentinel-3A 1 Hz sea level anomalies in open sea from SAMOSA+ and SAMOSA2 (Dinardo et al., 2020).
 The average in bands of 200 meters of the standard deviation of sea level anomalies (STDSLA) as a function of the distance to the coast will be analyzed for altimetric products and models.
 One model is taken as reference and the departure between the altimeter and this model is assumed to indicate land contamination in the altimeter data.

-Figure 2.1.2.
-Along-track comparison of the CryoSat-2 geophysical parameters from different products.
+Figure 2.3.2 Along-track comparison of the CryoSat-2 geophysical parameters from different products.
 In this case Pseudo LRM from the RADSX database (20Hz RADS-Brown retracker, R.Scharroo personal communication) and TUDaBo database (20 Hz SINC2 retracker, Buchhaupt e al., 2018).

-Figure 2.1.3.
-Scatterplots of Sentinel-3A 1 Hz sea level anomalies in open sea from SAMOSA+ and SAMOSA2 (Dinardo et al., 2020).
+Figure 2.3.3 Scatterplots of Sentinel-3A 1 Hz sea level anomalies in open sea from SAMOSA+ and SAMOSA2 (Dinardo et al., 2020).

 To investigate the precision of each single product separately, we investigate the standard deviation of SLA as a function of the SWH.
-An example is shown in Figure 2.1.4 for the SAR Marine and SAR SARvatore SAMOSA++ products (Dinardo et al., 2020).
+An example is shown in Figure 2.3.4 for the SAR Marine and SAR SARvatore SAMOSA++ products (Dinardo et al., 2020).
 The quality of the altimeter data is investigated in terms of noise level, with the noise estimated as the absolute value difference between consecutive SSH measurements at 20 Hz.
-An example is shown in Figure 2.1.5 for the SAR SARvatore SAMOSA+ and the RDSAR TUDaBo products (Fenoglio et al., 2020).
+An example is shown in Figure 2.3.5 for the SAR SARvatore SAMOSA+ and the RDSAR TUDaBo products (Fenoglio et al., 2020).
 The nearest measurements at 1 Hz and 20 Hz within a selected range of distances from the tide gauge stations are selected and time-series are built.
 The statistics (bias, standard deviation of differences (STDD)) is computed from the two time-series.
+Time-series of altimetry data are constructed along the ground-track by assigning the altimetry data to distance bands of a certain width, and then averaging the altimetry records falling within each band.
+The pairs altimetry and tide gauge are compared using the metrics above applied to sea level anomalies.
+The ocean tide is corrected using a tide model at both locations.
+Alternatively, the ocean tide harmonic components at the in-situ stations are computed by harmonic analysis or extracted from the published values.
+The metrics are computed with and without the sea bias altimeter correction of a defined percentage of the significant wave height.

-Figure 2.1.4.
-Standard deviation of SLA as a function of the SWH for the SAR MarineSAMOSA2 and SAR SARvatore SAMOSA++ products
+Figure 2.3.4 Standard deviation of SLA as a function of the SWH for the SAR MarineSAMOSA2 and SAR SARvatore SAMOSA++ products

-Figure 2.1.5.
-Noise level of the SSH measurements at 20 Hz for the SAR SARvatore SAMOSA+ and the RDSAR TUDaBo products
+Figure 2.3.5 Noise level of SSH measurements at 20 Hz for SAR SARvatore SAMOSA+ and RDSAR TUDaBo

-Figure 2.1.6.
-Sea level anomalies of CryoSat-2 at tide gauge Helgoland uncorrected for ocean tide and DAC.
+Figure 2.3.6 Sea level anomalies of CryoSat-2 at tide gauge Helgoland uncorrected for ocean tide and DAC.

-2.2 Validation in the Harvest region (NOC)
+2.4 Validation in the Harvest region (NOC)